CITCOM-project/CausalTestingFramework/docs/source/usage.rst

 Usage
 -----

-There are currently 3 methods of using the Causal Testing Framework; 1) :doc:`JSON Front End </frontends/json_front_end>`\, 2)
-:doc:`Test Suites </frontends/test_suite>`\, or 3) directly as
-described below.

-The causal testing framework is made up of 3 main components: Specification, Testing, and Data Collection.
+The causal testing framework is made up of 2 main components: Specification and Testing.
 The first step is to specify the (part of the) system under test as a modelling ``Scenario``.
 Modelling scenarios specify the observable variables and any constraints which exist between them.
 We currently support 3 types of variable: